trafficsignage-enjoyer1/trafficsignage-enjoyer1/README.md

 uhhh btw if you vent to me, don't.
 Because idk how to comfort people and I will not try, I normally just panic and try to shift the convo to literally any other subject or js walk away lolzies

+fun fact the only reason i started drawing was out of spite bcz my kindergarden teachers said I sucked @ drawing... 👅